MCUK24/paper/paper.md

 # Title
-Agening of biomass burning aerosols over West Africa
+Simulations of biomass burning aerosols over West Africa

 # Author
 Matt Church
+John Smith

 #Introduction
 This is my introduction which is very brief but its something to do with biomass aerosols over west africa or something like